volcanicminds/playbook/common-questions.md

 ## How frequently is this playbook updated?

-The Volcanic Minds business playbook is a living document that is constantly evolving to reflect the latest decisions and practices of the company.
+This playbook is a living document that is constantly evolving to reflect the latest decisions and practices of the company.
+There is no one right time to update and review this document, but it is true that we consistently review it to reflect any business decisions in a timely manner.

+## Who keeps this playbook up to date?

 Whenever a new decision is made, whether it's by the leadership team or as a result of an employee suggestion that has been approved, the playbook will be updated accordingly.
 This ensures that the entire team is working from the same playbook and that everyone is aware of the latest policies and procedures.
 By keeping the playbook up-to-date, the company can operate more efficiently and effectively, as everyone is aligned with the same goals and strategies.

 Additionally, employees are encouraged to provide suggestions and feedback to continuously improve the playbook, ensuring that it remains relevant and effective for the company's needs.

-## Who keeps this playbook up to date?

-[Work in progress]

 ## Do you take legal ownership of the software you write?

 [Work in progress]

-## Do you work on-site with customers?
+## Do you work on-site with partners and customers?

 [Work in progress]